SALWALD - BÄTTCHRIZJI

 Equipment

-Sturdy shoes, clothing suitable for the weather, sun and rain protection, as well as sufficient supplies of food and drink, should there be no refreshment or shopping facilities available or open.
-The trail is only marked with "cairns" in places.
-For safety reasons, you should always have a suitable hiking map with you.
-Walking sticks can make hiking easier.
+Sturdy footwear, weather-appropriate clothing, sun and rain protection, as well as a sufficient supply of food and drinks are recommended in case there are no places to stop or shop open.
+The path is partly marked only with "cairns."
+For safety reasons, you should always carry a suitable hiking map.
+Poles can make hiking easier.

 Directions & Parking facilities